or click image to search using:

 Eight Ball rules, or 8 Ball Rules informally, was created around 1900 with the earliest known recorded set of 8 ball rules originating around 1906.
 At this time, it was not named Eight Ball rules, but rather it was named "B.B.C.
 Co.
 Pool" which is a name that stuck and was used as late as 1925.
 Eight ball was originally played with seven yellow balls and seven red balls, and a black ball, which is a ball set that is still used in the British style UK 8 ball.
 Eight ball rules didn't vary as much as they do today.
 In fact, it was not until 1940 that 8 ball rules ever made it in to any official billiard rule book.

-The 8 ball rules are predominently observed in North America.
+The official 8 Ball Rules are predominently observed in North America.

-The governing body for 8 ball rules is the World Pool-Billiard Association.
+The official governing body for 8 Ball Rules is the World Pool-Billiard Association.

-8 Ball Rules belong to the pocket billiards category of cue sports.
+The 8 Ball Rules article belongs to the Pocket Billiards Rules category.
 Pocket billiards is a class of cue sport game commonly referred to as pool.

 8 Ball Rules Comments